assadiandre/SimplySquare/README.md

 # SimplySquare

 **SimplySquare** was an app marketplace for wooden tiles.
 I co-founded the company with my brother, Michael Assadi.
 I developed the iOS app which was built using Swift, UIKit, Stripe, Firebase, and OneSignal notifier (for promo codes).
 The app detected low-resolution images from the camera roll and upon completion sent them to Greenerprinter servers via a RESTful API.
+You can view a video of the product [here]()

 **To run the app:**
 - Make sure to download the newest version of Xcode.